‘Days Of Our Lives’ Spoilers: Abby Discovers Her Baby Is Missing, Chloe’s Caught Between Two Men

 However, Stefan’s been a bit busy since he was abducted and held hostage at Doug’s Place with Chloe Lane (Nadia Bjorlin).
 It seems that he didn’t have anything to do with Charlotte’s kidnapping, but he could be willing to help find the little girl.

 Elsewhere in Salem, it seems that Chloe will have a big decision on her hands.
-After she and Stefan were assaulted be El Fideo’s men she’s afraid for her life.
-She’s sent the kids off to New York with her mother, Nancy, in hopes of keeping them safe and away from Salem.
+After she and Stefan were assaulted by El Fideo’s men, she’s afraid for her life.
+She’s sent the kids off to New York with her mother Nancy in hopes of keeping them safe and away from Salem.
 However, her safety may still be in jeopardy.

 Chloe will get two intriguing offers this week as both Stefan, who saved her life during the attack, and her longtime friend and former husband, Brady Black (Eric Martsolf) will both ask her to come stay with them.